 - Poor sperm quality occurs in certain males of all species.
 It can be due to genetic defects, disease, or general poor health.
 Whatever the case, it seems to be one of mother nature’s favourite methods for making sure lower quality males reproduce less.

 - Poor female body condition can occur when a female has suffered stress or another issue that has caused it to fast for an extended period or burn more calories than you’d expect.
 How does this result in less fertile eggs rather than less eggs overall?
 I’m not entirely sure, but feedback from other breeders does seem to support the idea.
 It could be that a certain number of eggs are “discontinued”, so to speak, when it becomes apparent there aren’t enough resources for full development.
+What seems to happen is that rather than skip a year, a female snake will sometimes try to lay eggs, even if her body weight isn’t quite what it should be.
+It’s in this situation that you as the breeder should decide not to pair her in the first place.

 - By poor environmental conditions I really mean temperature.
 High temperatures kill sperm.
 In a species that stores sperm for months, high temperatures or a tub that is too small for thermoregulation will cause slugs.
+If your female is storing sperm for a few months, then a high body temperature will gradually kill them off, resulting in less available sperm when she finally ovulates.
+I also believe that if male ball pythons are exposed to high temperatures (over 91-92 degrees fahrenheit) they’ll have lower sperm quality/count.

 This is only my opinion, however, so don’t take it as scientific fact!